hayeah/sike-react-course/absolute-positioning/index.md

+There is another pitfall with static elements you should know.

++ `absolute, relative`: these elements have z-index.
++ `static`: these elements don't have z-index.
+Even if you assigned a z-index, this property is ignored.

-The `img` and `h1` elements are `position: static`. `z-index` doesn't work for static elements, so they are always below absolutely positioned elements:
+The `img` and `h1` elements are `position: static`, so `z-index` doesn't work.
+They will appear behind all `absolute` or `relative` positioned elements:

 ![](z-order-static.jpg)